-Jennifer joined SDDirect in February 2018 as Project Officer as a part of SDDirect’s Programmes team to support the coordination and delivery of a varied project portfolio.
+Jennifer joined SDDirect in February 2018 as Project Officer as a part of SDDirect’s Programmes team to support the management, coordination and delivery of a varied project portfolio.

 Jennifer brings cross-sectoral and multidisciplinary experience having worked in the public, private and non-profit sectors in the fields of public health and international development.
 She brings experience in women’s empowerment, water, sanitation and hygiene (WASH), child protection and grassroots community development in Nepal, UK and Canada.